rbutenuth/fpl/doc/http-server-repl.md

 # HTTP Server as REPL

-Part of fpl is a HTTP server based REPL (read evaluate print loop).
+Part of FPL is a HTTP server based REPL (read evaluate print loop).
 It is started by the main method of the class `de.codecentric.fpl.io.HttpServerMain`.
 The main method has to be started with three arguments: